 One of the great privileges of working in the church is getting to know everyday saints whose lives touch, surprise, and form you.
 Today I am reflecting on those who taught me through their example some aspect of discipleship.
 Those through whom I learned to pray more simply, to read the Bible for more than information, to choose people over achievement, to give time volunteering to assist others, and so much more.
 One of those people in my life was Henrietta.

-One Sunday morning one of those families came to me and told me how Henrietta had invited them to her trailer for dinner the night before.
-After a great meal and conversation together, as they were saying goodbye, Henrietta told them that she had bought too much at the grocery store and asked if they would help her by taking some of it.
-Then she proceeded to give them bag after bag of groceries.
+One Sunday morning one of those families came to me and told me how Henrietta had invited them to her home for dinner the night before.
+After a great meal and conversation, as they were saying goodbye, Henrietta told them that she had bought too much at the grocery store and asked if they would help her by taking some of it.
+When they agreed, she proceeded to give them bag after bag of groceries.

-She shared with me how God had placed this burden on her heart for those who were struggling, especially the “young families” in our church.
+She shared with me how God had placed this burden on her heart for those who were struggling, especially the young families in our church.
 She wanted to do something.
-Henrietta’s assessment of her situation was that she had been blessed with not just enough, but more than enough, and she felt called to share.
-Henrietta taught me a phrase that day I had never heard before but have since found out is very well-known: “But for the grace of God, there go I.”
+She was blessed with more than enough, and she felt called to share.
+Henrietta taught me a phrase that day I had never heard before (I have since found out is very well-known to others): “But for the grace of God, there go I.”

-Her biggest concern was not whether she could, but how she should help these families without insulting them.
-So she came up with this dinner idea where she would play the “silly old lady” and they would be “helping her” by taking these groceries off her hands.
+Her biggest concern was not whether she could help, but how she should help without insulting the families on her heart.
+So she came up with this dinner idea where she would play the “silly old lady” whom they could help by taking these groceries off her hands.
 Brilliant!
-It was working.

 You probably have those people in your life as well, those who enriched your spiritual life through their example.
 I encourage you to join me today in reflecting upon them.
 Give God thanks for those He has placed in your life, who have helped you along The Way, from whom you have learned something about what it means to be a follower of Jesus.
 And maybe, just maybe, you could pray a prayer asking that you could be that person for someone else.